-Lease income from operating leases is recognised in revenue and other income on a straight-line basis over the lease term.
+Lease income from operating leases is recognised as revenue on a straight-line basis over the lease term.

 (g) Financial assets

 The group classifies its financial assets as loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.